Skip to main content

 Judge Crenshaw orders DOJ to release documents showing top officials prioritized prosecuting Kilmar Abrego Garcia after his wrongful deportation, raising vindictiveness concerns.

 • On Dec.
-3, U.S. District Judge Waverly Crenshaw filed a sealed order that compelled the government to provide documents to Kilmar Abrego Garcia and his attorneys, and that order was unsealed on Tuesday.
+3, U.S. District Judge Waverly Crenshaw filed a sealed order that was unsealed Dec.
+30 and compelled prosecutors to produce documents tied to Kilmar Abrego Garcia's investigation in Tennessee.

 Insights by Ground AI